TSS Stefan Batory: Onboard travel

 What gave a unique atmosphere during Polish transatlantic cruises were the orchestras.
 The orchestras, for many years associated with Stefan Batory, were directed by Czesław Słabolepszy, Paweł Laskowski, Janusz Popławski and Bronisław Dyszkiewicz.
 From 1969, passengers were entertained by two orchestras – an octet playing mid-morning symphonic concerts and evening balls in a large ballroom and a quartet, which played to guests in the afternoon (English tea time).
 The smaller band played during dinner and evening dance in a small salon (from 9.00 pm till 2.00 am).
 There were two notable orchestras on the Stefan Batory: guitarist Jerzy Kowalewski' band and a well-known group from Katowice under the direction of saxophonist/clarinettist Bronisław Dyszkiewicz.
 Another prominent musician playing on Batory, and later Stefan Batory, was Alojzy Musiał, a star of Polish jazz music in the 1950s and 1960s.

-In 1962, Lee Harvey Oswald, his wife Marina and their daughter were brought to the United States from the Soviet Union on board Maasdam.